RubricLab/package/README.md

 Ensure you have a `package.json`.
 If not, run `bun init`.

-Run `bunx rubriclab-setuppackage`.
+Run `bunx rubriclab-package setup-package`.
 This will add a few resources to your package:

 - a publish workflow
   - on push to main, the NPM package will be bumped and auto-published